KanyapatC/solutions/How to setup SFTP without password.md

 # Genarent as Key Pair

-Execute the following commands at Localhost
+Execute the following commands at Localhost.
 ```
 user@localhost~$> ssh-keygen -t rsa
 ```